-Chestnut Truffles are delicious and fragrant sweets made with chestnuts, dark chocolate, and butter.
-They are perfect to enjoy during autumn when chestnuts are in season.
-These sweets require a bit of patience in preparation, but it will definitely be worth it.
-Their shape and flavor resemble truffles, from which they take their name.
+Chestnut Truffles are tasty, aromatic sweets made with chestnuts, dark chocolate and butter.
+They are perfect to enjoy during autumn, when chestnuts are in season.
+These treats require a bit of patience to prepare, but they are definitely worth it.
+Their shape and flavour recall truffles, from which they take their name.

 The quantities are for 50 truffles

-With a sharp knife, score the chestnuts on one side, placing them one by one in a saucepan; wash them, then cover with cold water, add a bay leaf, fennel fronds, and a pinch of salt
+With a sharp paring knife, score the chestnuts on one side and place them, as you go, in a saucepan; then wash them, cover them with cold water, add a bay leaf, the fennel frond and a pinch of salt

-Cover the pot and cook the chestnuts starting from the beginning of the boil for 30 minutes
+Cover the pot and cook the chestnuts from the start of boiling for 30 minutes

-Remove them a few at a time from the water and peel them immediately; once done, pass them (they will be about 350 g) through a food mill using the finest disc, collecting them in a bowl
+Remove them a few at a time from the water and peel them immediately; when finished, press them (you will have about 350 g) through a food mill using the finest disc, collecting the purée in a bowl

-Melt the chopped dark chocolate in a double boiler or over low heat, incorporate it into the chestnut puree, stirring carefully with a wooden spoon; add half a packet of vanilla powder sifted in, a small glass of Calvados, and one of Centerbe, working the mixture until smooth
+Melt the chopped dark chocolate in a bain-marie or over low heat and incorporate it into the chestnut purée, stirring thoroughly with a wooden spoon; add half a sachet of vanillin, sifted in, a small glass of Calvados and one of Centerbe, working the mixture until homogeneous

-Cream the softened butter and incorporate it into the chestnuts as well
+Whip the softened butter until creamy and incorporate it into the chestnuts as well

-With the obtained mixture, form balls that are not too regular and a little larger than a walnut; roll them in sweet cocoa and place them in a basket or on a rustic plate or in paper cups
+With the dough obtained, form balls not too regular and slightly larger than a walnut; roll them in the sweet cocoa and place them in a basket or on a rustic plate or in paper cups

 Pan